 There are no strict rules on what you can or cannot say in a message of condolence and using your own judgement of what is appropriate will always keep you in good stead.
 However, there are some things that we think should be avoided because the last thing you want to do is further upset the recipient or belittle their feelings.

-Have a look at our range of Condolence and Empathy cards for inspiration.
+Have a look at our range of sympathy cards for inspiration.